-CSU has a large international student body, with many students from India.” – K. Aditya, M.S. in Engineering 2017, CSU
+Cleveland State has a large international student body, with many students from India.” – K. Aditya, MS in Engineering, Cleveland State University

 “I was challenged by rewarding coursework, learning the importance of remaining proactive in asking questions,” he says.
-CSU’s Engaged Learning internship program – which places more than 3,000 student-interns a year – provided ample opportunity to develop his professional skills.
+Cleveland State’s Engaged Learning internship program – which places more than 3,000 student-interns a year – provided ample opportunity to develop his professional skills.

 “The Campus Activities Board provided students with job preparation and opportunities to network,” he says.
-“The US has amazing opportunities for higher education and CSU offers many part-time jobs to students.”
-Getting professional experience while pursuing his degree was an added benefit to studying at CSU.
+“The US has amazing opportunities for higher education and Cleveland State offers many part-time jobs to students.”
+Getting professional experience while pursuing his degree was an added benefit to studying at Cleveland State.

-In addition to earning his degree, making new friends and finding an Indian community 8,000 miles away from home, the Indian study abroad student also gained new perspectives during his time at CSU.
+In addition to earning his degree, making new friends and finding an Indian community 8,000 miles away from home, the Indian study abroad student also gained new perspectives during his time at Cleveland State.